 available on the set), tune up and down the band or zip through your

-memory channels.
+memory channels (except for memory channel 00).
 Adjust the bandwidths, AGC, PBT, Tuning Steps and even

 for entering the memory channels and much more.
 Also you have direct